 Hygieia-Fountain, 19th-century fountain in Rathaus courtyard, Hamburg, Germany.

-The central bronze statue depicts Hygieia, the Greek goddess of health, holding a water bowl above a dragon that represents the defeat of disease.
+The central bronze statue shows Hygieia, the Greek goddess of health, holding a water bowl above a dragon that symbolizes victory over illness.
+The figure stands at the heart of the courtyard and many visitors see it as a symbol of protection and well-being.

-The fountain's base contains arched openings that function as ventilation channels for Hamburg City Hall, using the water flow for cooling effects.
+The base of the fountain contains arched openings that serve as ventilation channels for City Hall and use the water for cooling effects.
+This dual function shows how the fountain was integrated into the building's practical infrastructure.

 GPS coordinates: 53.55023,9.99204